 Picture improving technology is especially important if you want a large television.
 Any picture-enhancing feature is a plus.
 For example, you should consider the refresh rate of the television to ensure it meets your viewing needs.
-If you simply watch talk shows and comedy shows, a refresh rate of 60Hz is enough.
+If you simply watch talk shows and comedy shows, a refresh rate of around 60Hz is enough.
 However, if you watch action or adventure-packed shows and movies, you should get a TV with a refresh rate of at least 120Hz.
 The higher the refresh rate, the less blurry the picture will be and the clearer all those special effects will be.

 - 4K screen resolution